 George Dickel Bottled in Bond 13 year overview

 In not so elegant terms, George Dickel is that “other” company that makes Tennessee Whiskey, dwarfed by the gigantic Jack Daniel’s.
-Regardless of size, Dickel and Company have kindly and thoughtfully graced us with George Dickel Bottled in Bond, a limited-release 13 year old Tennessee whiskey that was distilled and barreled in 2005.
-Given then trend of disappearing age statements, 13 years is a lifetime even for established distilleries that are running low on older whiskey (it’s slowly improving).
-Craft distillers are still years away from having anything that old.
+Regardless of size, Dickel and Company have kindly and thoughtfully graced us with George Dickel Bottled in Bond 13 Year, a limited-release 13 year old Tennessee whiskey that was distilled and barreled in 2005.

 *As of December 2, 2019, George Dickel Bottled in Bond is Whisky Advocate’s 2019 Whisky of the Year.

 George Dickel Bottled in Bond 13 Year smell